 1. Pelvic Tilt

 The pelvic tilt is an exercise where you lie on your back with pillows propped under your hips and between your knees.
 Squeeze your buttocks and draw your abs in, creating a stretch in the abdomen.
-The tilt can be performed a week after a normal delivery, you will have to wait at least 8 weeks if you had a C-section.
+The tilt can be performed a week after a normal delivery; you will have to wait at least 6 months if you had a C-section.

 2. Pelvic Bridge